FelixFrizzy/WOKIE/README.md

 ## Demo example
 It is possible to try the code out without configuring any api_keys, by using only free translation services for demonstration purposes.
 There are the following restrictions:
-- All of the implemented LLMs need an API-Key.
+- All of the implemented LLMs require an API-Key.
 Therefore, only a Dummy LLM is used to make the example possible.
 - Only two primary translation services are used in this demo.
 All the ones needing API-Keys or depend on locally running services are not used in the demo.
 - To show real translations (although of limited quality due to fewer primary services and lack of LLM-based refinement), we set `threshold` to 0 and `min_primary_translations` to 1 in this case.
 This means that the refinement will not be done.
 ### Provided sample files